I have worked with a renowned Mutual Funds company for many years. So thought of sharing the basics of Mutual Funds.

-There are various types of Mutual Funds available with different investment and returns objectives.
-We must read the offer document carefully to ensure that investment objective of the fund is matching our requirement.
+There are various types of Mutual Funds available in India with different investment and return objectives.
+We must carefully read the offer document to ensure that the fund's investment objective matches our requirements.
 We should also ensure to invest in more than one fund to diversify our risk.
 Below are different types of Mutual Funds:

 - Equities Fund - Underlying Investments are Shares (High Risk & High Returns Potential)

 - Debt Funds (Bond Funds) - Underlying Investments are Bonds (Moderate Returns and Moderate Risk)

-- Hybrid Funds - Underlying Investments are mix of Shares and Bonds (High Risk and High Returns Potential)
+- Hybrid Funds - Underlying Investments are a mix of Shares and Bonds (High Risk and High Returns Potential)

 - Money Market - Underlying Investments are Cash and Cash Instruments (Low Risk and Low Returns Potential)

 Net Asset Value (NAV)

 The value of the investment in the Mutual Fund is determined by the Net Asset Value (NAV), which is generally published in the newspapers or Mutual Fund's company website.
-In simple terms, this is the current pricing of a mutual fund, which is used to evaluate current valuation of our total investments.
-For example, if we invested x amount in the Mutual Fund, our investment will be allocated several units as per the current NAV, after the deducting the entry load.
-Simple formula to understand this is as following:
+In simple terms, this is the current pricing of a mutual fund used to evaluate our total investments' current valuation.
+For example, if we invested x amount in the Mutual Fund, our investment will be allocated several units per the current NAV after deducting the entry load.
+A simple formula to understand this is as following:

-- Assuming entry load (Initial Commission) has been deducted, number of units allocated to us will be done as per formula
+- Assuming entry load (Initial Commission) has been deducted, the number of units allocated per the formula.

 - (Investment - Entry Load) / current NAV = No of Units allocated to us.

 - These units may fluctuate every day based on the NAV declared every.

-- The charges like entry load (initial charges), annual management charges or exit (surrender) charges can be levied on the fund depending on the fund type.
-It is always advisable to check the percentage of the expense that is going to be deducted from your investment.
-These expenses are generally called as Entry Load (Charges at the time of investment) and Exit Load (Charges at the time of Redemption).
+- It is always advisable to check the percentage of the expense that will deduct from your investment.
+The charges like entry load (initial charges), annual management charges, or exit (surrender) charges can be levied on the fund depending on the fund type.
+These expenses are generally called Entry Load (Charges at the time of investment) and Exit Load (Charges at Redemption).